Key Takeaways

 - Concrete Weeding Strategies: Don’t just ignore weeds; actively manage them.
 Try techniques like:

-- Identify the Weed: Clearly name the specific negative thought or belief.
+- Identify the Weed: Name the specific negative thought or belief.

 - Challenge its Validity: Question the thought.
 Is it 100% true?
 Where is the evidence against it?
 What’s a more balanced perspective?